 The FSA/Motorola Solutions Foundation College Scholarships are for students planning to pursue a career in a STEM(Science, Technology, Engineering, Math) related field who is an eligible dependent son or daughter of a full-time sheriff's office employee.
 Students must complete an application and write an essay describing what attracted them to a STEM field of study and their professional goals.

 FSA is now accepting applications for the 2019 FSA/Motorola Solutions Foundation STEM scholarships.
 The deadline for 2018 scholarship applications is February 21, 2018.
-There are ten FSA/Motorola Solutions Foundation College Scholarships available for the Fall 2017 semester.
-Each scholarship is valued at up to $2,000.
+There are ten FSA/Motorola Solutions Foundation College Scholarships available for the Fall 2018 semester.
+Each scholarship is valued at $2,000.